-The independent vulnerability analysis performed was conducted along the following steps:
+The methodical analysis performed was conducted along the following steps:

-- When evaluating the evidence in the classes ASE, ADV and AGD the evaluator considered whether potential vulnerabilities could already be identified due to the TOE type and/or specified behaviour in such an early stage of the evaluation. - For ADV IMP a thorough implementation representation review was performed on the TOE.
-During this attack-oriented analysis the protection of the TOE was analysed using the knowledge gained from all evaluation classes.
-This resulted in the identification of potential vulnerabilities.
-This analysis was performed using the attack methods in [JIL-AM] and [JIL-AAPS]. - All potential vulnerabilities were analysed using the knowledge gained from all evaluation classes and information from the public domain.
-A judgment was made on how to assure that these potential vulnerabilities are not exploitable.
-The potential vulnerabilities were addressed by penetration testing, a guidance update or in other ways that are deemed appropriate.
+- When evaluating the evidence in the classes ASE, ADV and AGD the evaluator considers whether potential vulnerabilities can already be identified due to the TOE type and/or specified behaviour. - A thorough implementation representation review (ADV\IMP) was performed.
+The analysis was driven by the attack methods defined in [JIL-AP].
+An important source for assurance in this step is the technical report [HW-ETRfC] of the underlying platform. - All potential vulnerabilities are analysed and a judgment was made on their exploitability.
+The potential vulnerabilities are addressed by penetration testing, a guidance update or code update.

-During this re-evaluation the total test effort expended by the evaluators was 7 weeks.
-During that test campaign, 28% of the total time was spent on Perturbation attacks and 72% on side-channel testing.
+The total test effort expended by the evaluators was 7 weeks.
+During that test campaign, 14.3% of the total time was spent on Perturbation attacks, 71.4% on side-channel testing, and 14.3% on logical tests.